sixpark/slate/source/index.html.md

 You must be pre-approved to use the API.
 If you are approved you will be assigned a `client_id` and a `client_secret`, synonymous to a username/password combination, which you will exchange for a client credentials access token to access certain API endpoints.

-You can request approval by emailing [developers@sixpark.com.au](mailto:developers@sixpark.com.au?subject=API%20access).

-The API specification version is currently V1 (draft), therefore all non-authorization endpoints will contain `/api/v1` in the URL path.
+The API specification version is currently V1, meaning most endpoints will contain `/api/v1` in the URL path.

 We've provided language bindings in Shell but recommend [Postman](https://www.postman.com) and have included a Postman collection with this documentation.
 You can view Shell code examples in the dark area to the right.